JuliaDiff/Diffractor.jl/doc/ReadingList.md

 This is a list of references I found useful while thinking about Diffractor.
-If you are new to Julia, AD or Diffractor and are primarily intersted in Diffractor, how it works, how to use it, or even there general Diffractor theory, this is probably not the list for you.
+If you are new to Julia, AD or Diffractor and are primarily intersted in Diffractor, how it works, how to use it, or even the general Diffractor theory, this is probably not the list for you.
 As always in the literature, some of these references use terms differently from how they are used in Diffractor (as well as being inconsistent with each other).
 Additionally,